 The most important thing my Mom taught me is to follow my dreams—in a big way.

 Dream big, follow my dreams, and give it all I’ve got.

 If I reach for the stars and get lucky, then count my lucky stars.
 If I fall down along the way, get up and try again.

 It’s that simple.

-Lessons Learned from Mom
+Best Lessons from My Mom

 There’s no way I can boil down what my Mom taught me into a simple set of lessons…wait a minute, that’s not what my Mom taught me.

 My Mom taught me to give it my best shot, so here it goes:

 1. You’re special.

 Right from the start, at least to one person in the world, I mattered.